Dyablo-HPC/Dyablo/Readme.md

 ## !! **NEW January 2020** !! superbuild

+The super-build pattern build both dyablo and its depency (bitpit) using cmake command [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html).

-We removed the local modified copy of [BitPit/PABLO](https://github.com/optimad/bitpit); we use instead the following archive [bitpit-1.7.0-devel-dyablo.tar.gz](https://github.com/pkestene/bitpit/archive/bitpit-1.7.0-devel-dyablo.tar.gz).
+We removed the local modified copy of [BitPit/PABLO](https://github.com/optimad/bitpit) introduced in December 2018; we use instead the following archive [bitpit-1.7.0-devel-dyablo.tar.gz](https://github.com/pkestene/bitpit/archive/bitpit-1.7.0-devel-dyablo.tar.gz).
 BitPit source code archive is downloaded and built as part of dyablo (using the cmake super-build pattern).

-To build bitpit and dyablo (for Kokkos/OpenMP backend which is default)
+To build bitpit and dyablo (for Kokkos/OpenMP backend which is the default)

 ```bash
 mkdir build_openmp; cd build_openmp